Bwian/tbr-gtk/readme.txt

   valid services containing at least one character in the range 0-9.
 - Empty rows ignored in services configuration file.
 - Readme documentation (this file) now displayed from Help menu.
+- Split Data configuration variable into two - Input and Output.
+Input is used as the search dirctory for the Telstra billing file.
+Output is the base directory into which the report files are written.